MinecraftServerControl/mscs/README.md

 ### The mscs.properties file
 The `mscs.properties` file can be found in every world folder (for instance, if you had a world called `myWorld`, the path would be `/opt/mscs/worlds/myWorld/mscs.properties`).

 By default, the file only has one line in it: `mscs-enabled=true`.
-You can add a variety of flags to this file and set them as true/false to your liking.
+You can add a variety of flags to this file and set them as to a true/false boolean or a variable to your liking.

 The following flags are available:
 * mscs-enabled - Enable or disable the world server.